api7/lua-resty-etcd/api_v3.md

   - `serializer`: string - serializer type, default `json`, also support `raw` to keep origin string value.
   - `extra_headers`: table - adding custom headers for etcd requests.
   - `sni`: string - adding custom SNI fot etcd TLS requests.
+  - `unix_socket_proxy`: string - the unix socket path which will be used to proxy the etcd request.

 The client method returns either a `etcd` object or an `error string`.